-In this article, we explore the reasons why journaling will help you become both happier and more successful.
+In this article, we explore why journaling will help you become happier and more successful.

 Why Journaling Makes Us Happier and More Successful